ray306/Expy/readme.md

 [pypi-v-image]: https://img.shields.io/pypi/v/expy.png
 [pypi-v-link]: https://pypi.python.org/pypi/expy

-Expy is an easy-but-powerful psychology experiment framework.
-It's aimed at building an experiment without strugglling against the manual work of stimuli or the coding logic, by using a various of module functions.
+Expy is an easy-yet-powerful experiment framework builder for psychology.
+It's aimed at setting up an experiment without struggling with the manual production of stimuli, data loading and storing, or the other time-consuming works, by using various module functions.
-Expy is designed for psycholinguistic experiment, but also be suitable for any other experiments.
+Expy is designed for psycholinguistic experiments, but it's also suitable for any other experiments.

-**Advantange**:
+**Advantanges**:

-- Various of stimuli module (not need to prepare massive of stimuli pictures).
+- Various stimuli modules (not need for preparation of massive stimuli pictures).
-- Various of procedure-controlling module (instruction, tip, rest, etc.)
+- Various procedure-controlling modules (instruction, tip, rest-stage, etc.)
-- Convenient to read stimuli from file and record response to file.
+- Convenient for stimuli loading and responses recording.
-- Getting participant's response data (keyboard, mouse, joystick) by one function.
+- Getting participants' response data (from keyboard, mouse, or joystick) by one function.
-- Sending trigger easily.
+- Sending triggers easily.
-- You can pause or quit the program at anytime.
+- Easy pause or exit from the program.

-**Drawback**:
+**Disadvantages**:

-- Drawing complex shape (like grating) as stimuli (but you could draw them as loaded pictures).
+- Not good at drawing complex shape (e.g.,grating) as stimuli (however, you could draw them as loaded pictures).
-- Video playing.
+- Not good at video playing.

 ---
 ## Documentation
-See http://expy.readthedocs.io/en/latest/ for a complete reference manual and introductory tutorials.
+See http://expy.readthedocs.io/en/latest/ for introduction, tutorials, and reference manual.

 ---
 # Installation instructions

-Expy has been tested on Python3.5 64bit, and I think it might be unfit for Python2.7.
+Expy has been tested on Python3.5 64bit.
-(Since Python2 will be abanboned in recent years, why not drop it away and take Python3?)
+(Current it might be unfit for older versions like Python2.7.
+But since Python2 will become obsolete in the years to come, why not drop it anyaway and take Python3 instead?)

-The simplest way to install Expy is through the Python Package Index (PyPI).
-This will ensure that all required dependencies are fulfilled.
+The simplest way to install Expy is through the Python Package Index (PyPI), which ensures that all required dependencies are established.
 This can be achieved by executing the following command:

 ```
 pip install expy